-- If you pay the full amount when you get the care, ask us to pay you back for our share of the cost.
+- If you pay the full amount when you get the care, ask us to pay you back.
 Send us the bill and proof of any payment you made. - You may get a bill from the provider asking for payment that you think you do not owe.
-Send us the bill and proof of any payment you made. - o If the provider should be paid, we will pay the provider directly. - If you have already paid more than your share of the cost for the service, we will figure out how much you owed and pay you back for our share of the cost.
+Send us the bill and proof of any payment you made. - If the provider should be paid, we will pay the provider directly. - If you have already paid for the service, we will pay you back.